 By the end, you’ll have an estimation of your income, tax liability, refund, credits and deductions.
 All this information is given to you before you file the return, so you won’t have to actually submit it.
 When it’s time to actually file, you can update the existing information into the accurate numbers and then file it.

-Though FreeTaxUSA only offers two options, they’re enough to cover most elements of tax filing, without breaking the bank.
+FreeTaxUSA offers four filing options, and they’re enough to cover most elements of tax filing, without breaking the bank.
 Federal filing is always free, Though state filing isn’t free, it’s still affordable when compared to other services.

 Who FreeTaxUSA Is For